 Is your home starting to show its age?
 Perhaps it’s had a few additions over the years and the cracks are starting to show.
-Maybe there’s a long to-do list, from plumbing to structural work to painting.
+Maybe there’s a long to-do list you’ve been postponing, from plumbing to structural work to painting.
 For many homeowners, this is the point when they choose between pouring money into fixing their existing home and starting afresh.
 And it raises one big question: how much will it cost to knock down and rebuild in Sydney?

 It’s worth considering the costs on either side of the decision.
 On one hand, renovations can quickly become expensive, with no guarantee of a polished finish.
-Some home owners might face quotes of $10,000 or more to resolve a major plumbing issue, while a new kitchen can cost between $12,000 and $20,000 on average.
+Some homeowners might face quotes of $10,000 or more to resolve a major plumbing issue, while a new kitchen can cost between $12,000 and $20,000 on average.
 Kitchen and bathroom remodels are common in older houses, and both of these projects can take a significant budget to complete professionally.

 There can be another, less tangible cost to renovations and rebuilds, and that is the potential emotional toll.
 The time and energy spent on finding and vetting multiple renovation contractors and monitoring their work can be draining – and doing renovation work yourself is a whole new level of tiring!

 Building a new home also requires working with an experienced team to realise an end goal, so that you can experience a smooth and stress-free process.
 At Wincrest Bespoke we have a dedicated project manager on each build who is your main point of contact for our services, and our team provides a fixed price for the project to provide peace of mind.
 From design to finish, you can rest assured knowing we’ll guide you through the process without pressure or hidden costs.
 That feeling in itself can be invaluable.